 We flew in and out of Mérida, driving the entire Yucatán peninsula on a two-week road trip itinerary.
 After exploring the states of Yucatán and Campeche, we moved on to neighboring Quintana Roo.
-Home to Mexico’s most spectacular coastline, beautiful beaches and hordes of tourists are never far away.
+Home to Mexico’s most spectacular coastline, beautiful beaches and mass tourism are never far away.

 Day 8 – Bacalar